Sanmeet-EWU/cscd-350-project-stella/Strategy.md

 - Sign up (success,..)
 - Login (correct and wrong password)
 - Forget password (success and error)
-- user_posts_page
-- story_page
-- user_home_page

-We Wrote enough tests to hit 80 percent coverage and mostly focused on UI since not enough functionality is implemented to test.
+We wrote enough tests to hit >70 percent coverage and mostly focused on UI since not enough functionality is implemented to test.
+However, we still have some unit tests to check if our Firebase login and signup work correctly.
+Even though our app isn’t finished yet, these tests help us make sure the basic auth functions are working.